Privacy complaints

 We will then respond within 45 business days outlining our decision and reasons for this decision.

 However, if your privacy complaint is complex or requires extensive work and consultation, we may not be able to respond within 45 business days.
-If this happens, we will notify of the delay in writing.
+If this happens, we will write to you requesting an extension for a further specified period.

 Withdraw a privacy complaint